CreateJS/TweenJS/README.txt

 When using Tween.get, you can also specify true as the third parameter to override any active tweens on the target.
 Tween.get(target,null,true); // this will remove any existing tweens on the target.

+--
+Special thanks to Robert Penner for his easing equations, which form the basis for the Ease class.